kbsjunk/fuzzy-typeahead/README.md

 Fuzzy Typeahead for Twitter Bootstrap
 ===============

-Similar to Sublime Text's command palete, Fuzzy Typeahead for Twitter Bootstrap will allow you to type part of the desired item's text to select it, rather than the exact text.
+Similar to Sublime Text's command palete, Fuzzy Typeahead for Twitter Bootstrap will allow you to type any non-contiguous parts of the desired item's text to select it, rather than the exact text.

+For example, in a list of US states, you would usually have to type "ALAS" to distinguish between Alaska and Alabama.
+With Fuzzy Typeahead, you can type "ALS"

 Demo
 -------

-See
+See working demo at [JSFiddle](http://fiddle.jshell.net/zY7PQ/show/) (or [full source](http://fiddle.jshell.net/zY7PQ)).

 Usage
 -----